-The underwriters have an option to buy up to 577,500 additional shares of our Class A common stock from the selling stockholders to cover over-allotments, if any.
+The underwriters have an option to buy up to additional shares of our Class A common stock from us and the selling stockholders to cover over-allotments, if any.
 The underwriters have 30 days from the date of this prospectus to exercise this over-allotment option.
 If any shares are purchased with this over-allotment option, the underwriters will purchase shares in approximately the same proportion as shown in the table above.
 If any additional shares of our Class A common stock are purchased, the underwriters will offer the additional shares on the same terms as those on which the shares are being offered.

-The underwriting discounts and commissions are equal to the public offering price per share of our Class A common stock less the amount paid by the underwriters to the selling stockholders per share of our Class A common stock.
+The underwriting discounts and commissions are equal to the public offering price per share of our Class A common stock less the amount paid by the underwriters to us and the selling stockholders per share of our Class A common stock.
 The discounts and commissions are \$ per share.
-The following table shows the per share and total underwriting discounts and commissions to be paid to the underwriters assuming both no exercise and full exercise of the underwriters' option to purchase additional shares.
+The following table shows the per share and total underwriting discounts and commissions to be paid to the underwriters assuming both no exercise and full exercise of the underwriters' option to purchase additional shares

-Paid by Seilin ig Stocknolaers

-No Exercise Full Exercise

-Per share \$ \$

-Total \$ \$
+Paid by Us Paid by Sellin g Stockholders Total No Exercise Full Exercise No Exercise Full Exercise No Exercise Full Exercise Per share \$ \$ \$ \$ \$ \$ Total \$ \$ \$ \$ \$ \$

-We estimate that the total expenses of this offering, including registration, filing and listing fees, printing fees and legal and accounting expenses, but excluding the underwriting discounts and commissions, will be approximately \$4,600,000.
+We estimate that the total expenses of this offering, including registration, filing and listing fees, printing fees and legal and accounting expenses, but excluding the underwriting discounts and commissions, will be approximately \$...